 Related: Find out who are the best esports teams of 2019

-Reigning champions Invictus Gaming also move on to the knockouts from Group D, while one of the favourites for the competition and three time Worlds winners SK Telecom topped Group C.
+Reigning champions Invictus Gaming also moved on to the knockouts from Group D, while one of the favourites for the competition and three time Worlds winners SK Telecom topped Group C.

 What were the fixtures AND RESULTS for the League of Legends Worlds 2019 knockout stage?